 Rigorous Physical Activities and Exercise

-Another no-brainer: Whenever a person’s body works, it heats up.
+Another fairly obvious cause of excessive sweating is a result of rigorous exercise.
+Whenever a person’s body works, it heats up.
 And so if you do manual labor, you will tend to excrete perspiration to a higher degree than those who work in a standard air conditioned office.
 This is normal, of course.
 Any rigorous activity will trigger your heat to rise and thus your sweat glands to excrete.
+Rigorous exercise at night can cause night sweats in some people because it can take a while for the body to cool down after this type of exercise.
+It is better to do it in the morning or afternoon to avoid sleep disruption.

-However, if you still sweat even when you’re not doing anything, then it is time to visit your doctor.
+If you still sweat long after the exercise, even when you’re not doing anything, then it may be time to visit your doctor to see if there is another cause.

 I hope this illuminates the primary causes of excessive sweating.
 Of course, there are many more causes of excessive sweating to describe, but as you can see this is already a relatively long page.
 See if you can categorize yourself in one of these primary categories of excessive perspiration, then consult your physician to help you further define and address your condition.

-Thank you for reading and thanks again for visiting Help For Night Sweats.
+Thank you for reading and thanks again for visiting Night Sweats.